meysamraz/Google-Maps-Amsterdam-restaurants-analysis/README.md

 - Tourists, those who travel to Amsterdam and those who live in Amsterdam can use this analysis to find the best restaurants.
 - Those who are looking to start a business in the restaurant industry and provide services in Amsterdam

 I used Google Maps to get data about restaurants in Amsterdam.
-Unfortunately, it is not possible for those who live in Iran to access Google APIs :( But this is not the end of the work, I was able to create two robots using Selenium and scrape the Google Map data.
+Unfortunately, it is not possible for those who live in Iran to access Google APIs :( But this is not the end of the work, I was able to create two robots using Selenium and scrape the Google maps data.
 The first bot [Google_maps_scraper.py](https://github.com/meysamraz/Google-Maps-Amsterdam-restaurants-analysis/blob/master/Google_maps_scraper.py) is from the Google Map site for scraping.
 It uses and is able to scrape restaurant reviews and the second bot [Google_scraper.py](https://github.com/meysamraz/Google-Maps-Amsterdam-restaurants-analysis/blob/master/Google_scraper.py) uses Google to collect data.

 # Project Overview :
 - ### 1 - Scraping data from Google maps